brannm/starter-academic-rgf/content/home/conference.md

 8. AVS 62nd International Symposium and Exhibition, San Jose, CA, 2015 “Submonolayer Water Adsorption on Stepped and Planar Pt Surfaces”
 9. American Chemical Society Regional Conference.
 Grand Rapids, MI, 2015 “Atomic Oxygen on Ag(111) and Rh(111)”
 ## Poster Presentations
+1. 2021 International Conference on RF Superconductivity,Virtual Meeting, 2021 “Visualization of Sn Adsorption Behavior and Thermally Driven Diffusion Pathways on (3×1)-O Nb(100)”
 1. Gordon Research Seminar, Dynamics at Surfaces, Newport, RI, 2019 “STM Studies of the Growth and Suppression Mechanisms of Niobium Hydrides for Next Generation Superconducting RF Accelerators and Light Sources”
 2. AVS 65th International Symposium and Exhibition, Long Beach, CA, 2018; “Oxidation of Nb(100) and Kinetics of Surface to Bulk Transport and Extension to Nb3Sn”
 3. 2018 AVS Prairie Chapter Symposium, Chicago, IL, 2018 “Oxygen Dissolution on Nb(100) and In Situ Nb3Sn Growth Mechanisms”